MarcosTypeAP/go-p2p/README.md

 <details>
 <summary>Genpackets Usage</summary>

-> :warning: This may be outdated, if you are using it, see it running `go run github.com/MarcosTypeAP/go-p2p/cmd/genpackets -help`.
+> :warning: This may be outdated, if you are using it, see it running `genpackets -help`.

 ```
 Genpackets generates builders and parsers for the specified packet kinds.